2024 Best Aerospace & Aeronautical Engineering Schools in Arizona

 If you plan on majoring in aerospace & aeronautical engineering, you won't be alone since the degree program is ranked #94 in the country in terms of popularity.
 So, you have a fair amount of options to choose from when looking for a school.

 College Factual looked at 3 colleges and universities when compiling its 2024 Best Aerospace & Aeronautical Engineering Schools in Arizona ranking.
-When you put them all together, these colleges and universities awarded 278 degrees in aerospace & aeronautical engineering during the 2020-2021 academic year.
+Combined, these schools handed out 316 degrees in aerospace & aeronautical engineering to qualified students.

 Choosing a Great Aerospace & Aeronautical Engineering School